libsidplayfp/VICE-testprogs/general/fuxxortest/readme.txt

 ef2-inst4a.prg:

-test: sprite vs sprite collision
+test: writes to RAM at $00 and $01, checks via sprite vs sprite collision
 - green border shows success

 fails in x64, works in x64sc